Identification of Genetic Factors Associated with Corpus Callosum Morphology: Conditional Strong Independence Screening for Non-Euclidean Responses: Methods

 To derive the strong screening of the COME-CSIS, we impose some conditions as follows. \begin{enumerate}[label=(C\arabic*), start=3] \item The kernel function $K(\cdot)$ is non-negative and uniformly-bounded, and the bandwidth for kernel estimation of $Z$ satisfies $h=O(n^{-\kappa/{(2 d_z)}})$, where $0 \leq \kappa < 1/2$. \item If $Z_1,\ldots,Z_6$ are independent copies of $Z$, then for $1\leq r\leq p$, there exists a positive constant $L$, such that \item There exists a positive constant $s_0$ such that for all $0<s\leq s_0$ and $z \in supp\{Z\}$, \item There exist some constants $c>0$ and $0\leq\kappa<1/2$ such that \end{enumerate} Condition~\ref{kernel-condition} imposes a mild condition on the kernel function, and most existing kernel functions satisfy this regularity condition.
 It also claims that the bandwidth of kernel estimation of $Z$ satisfies $h=O(n^{-\kappa/{(2 d_z)}})$.
 This requirement for bandwidth helps guarantee the density estimate is consistent.
 The works of \citet{liu2014feature} and \citet{wen2018sure} also rely on similar conditions.
-To make Condition~\ref{kernel-condition} hold, the kernel function is set as a rectangle kernel, and its bandwidth is set as $h = n^{-1/(6d_z)}$ in our implementation.
+To make condition~\ref{kernel-condition} hold, the kernel function is set as a rectangle kernel, and its bandwidth is set as $h = n^{-1/(6d_z)}$ in our implementation.
 Condition~\ref{cbc-kernel-condition} is satisfied if the first order partial derivative of $E(\zeta_{123456,r}\mid Z_1, Z_2, Z_3, Z_4, Z_5, Z_6)$ are all bounded, which is similar to one of condition in \citet{wen2018sure}.
 Condition~\ref{subexponential-tail-distance} provides an exponential bound on the product of kernel function and the distance of variable $Z$.
 Condition~\ref{larger-cbc} assumes that the minimum true signal has a lower bound with the order of $n^{-\kappa}$, which still allows the minimum true signal to approach zero when the sample size $n$ increases infinity.
-Assumptions analogous to Condition~\ref{larger-cbc} are common in the high-dimensional data analysis literature (e.g., \citet{meinshausen2006ns}, \citet{fan2008sure}, \citet{barut2016csis}, \citet{liang2017robustscreening}).
-Under these conditions, the following theorem presents the strong screening property of the COME-CSIS: \begin{theorem}[Strong screening property of the COME-CSIS] If both the conditions in Theorem~\ref{theorem:equivalence} and Conditions~\ref{kernel-condition}-\ref{subexponential-tail-distance} hold, then for any $0<\gamma<1/2-\kappa$, there exists positive constants $c_1$ and $c_2$ such that
+Assumptions analogous to condition~\ref{larger-cbc} are common in the high-dimensional data analysis literature (e.g., \citet{meinshausen2006ns}, \citet{fan2008sure}, \citet{barut2016csis}, \citet{liang2017robustscreening}).
+Under these conditions, the following theorem presents the strong screening property of the COME-CSIS: